bcgov/data-publication/pages/dsg_naming_describing.md

 Column headings in CSV files and XLSX spreadsheets should be clear enough to give the viewer some indication of what the contents of the column mean.
 In addition, CSV files and XLSX spreadsheets should be accompanied by a data dictionary document that further describes the columns, their meaning, valid domains, data types, and examples.

-See https://catalogue.data.gov.bc.ca/dataset/42f7ca99-e7f3-40f7-93d7-f2500cccc315/resource/824f2a99-d738-4b63-a492-a906d4c37be0/download/datadict_public.xlsx for an example of a data dictionary document.
+See this [Catalogue Resource](https://catalogue.data.gov.bc.ca/dataset/42f7ca99-e7f3-40f7-93d7-f2500cccc315/resource/824f2a99-d738-4b63-a492-a906d4c37be0/download/datadict_public.xlsx) for an example of a data dictionary document.
 Multiple resources within a single dataset can be described by a single data dictionary document.

 [RETURN TO TOP][1]